-Whistler, British Columbia is one of the most popular places to go in all of Canada.
+Whistler, British Columbia, is one of Canada’s most popular places.
 It’s home to one of the largest ski resorts in the world and is known for its alluring alpine landscape and deep powder.
 At the base of these majestic mountains lie Whistler Village and Whistler Creekside, and there are plenty of delicious Whistler restaurants to try here.

 The Best Whistler Restaurants

 Rimrock is the upscale go-to for fish and game in Whistler.
-Each dish feels inspired, and creative cuisine is the name of the game here.
+Each dish feels inspired, and creative cuisine is the game’s name here.
 The wine cellar is reason enough to spend an evening with an impressively diverse selection.

 Araxi Restaurant & Oyster Bar